sanketmohalkar246/KafkaWithSpringBoot/README.md

 ## Starting Kafka

-To start the Kafka server, follow these steps:
+To start the Kafka server :

 1. Open a new command prompt.
 2. Run the following command to start Kafka: